What is differential geometry: curves and surfaces: Semisolutions

-Look at the diagram and guess the parametrization of an arc of the snow flake by $[0,1]$.
-Extend it to the whole snow flake.
-Show that it indeed describes an embedding of the circle in the plane.
+\parbf{\ref{ex:nonrectifiable-curve}}; \ref{SHORT.ex:nonrectifiable-curve:a}.
+Look at the picture, and guess the parametrization of an arc of the snowflake by $[0,1]$.
+Extend it to the whole snowflake.
+Show that it indeed describes an embedding of the circle into the plane.